-Part one: Elizabeth's court and parliament Part two: Life in Elizabethan times, such as the theatre, increase in poverty and the role of 'privateers'.
+Part 1: Elizabeth's early life, her court and her relationship with parliament

+Part 2: Life in Elizabethan times, such as the theatre, increase in poverty and the role of 'privateers'.

-Part three: Troubles at home and abroad including Elizabeth's excommunication, Mary Queen of Scots and the War with Spain.
+Part 3: Troubles at home and abroad including Elizabeth's excommunication, Mary Queen of Scots and the War with Spain.

-Part four: the historic environment of Elizabethan England (this section focusses on one historic site and changes each year, for example the Globe Theatre or Burghley House have been used).
+Part 4: the historic environment of Elizabethan England (this section focusses on one historic site and changes each year, for example the Globe Theatre or Burghley House have been used).

-There is no coursework for this subject and there will be two written papers at the end of the course: Paper 1: Understanding the Modern World (50% of the GCSE) 50% of the GCSE Paper 2: Shaping the Nation 50% of the GCSE
+There is no coursework for this subject and there will be two written papers each 2 hours) at the end of the course:

+Paper 1: Understanding the Modern World (Options 1 & 2) 50% of the GCSE

+Paper 2: Shaping the Nation (Options 3 & 4) 50% of the GCSE